Frontiers in Evolutionary Neuroscience

 welcomes submissions of the following tier 1 articles

 : Book Review, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

-All articles must be submitted directly to Frontiers in Evolutionary Neuroscience, where they are processed by the associate and review editors of the Specialty Journal.
+, where they are peer reviewed by the associate and review editors of the specialty journal.

 after online publication.
-Authors of the original research articles
+Authors of published original research

-with the highest impact, as judged by many expert readers, will be invited by the Field Chief Editor of Frontiers in Neuroscience to write a prestigious Frontiers Focused Review
+with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review

 - a tier 2 article.
 This is referred to as "democratic tiering

 ".
-The author selection is based on article-level impact metrics of Original Research published in the Frontiers Specialties.
-Focused Reviews are centered on the original discovery, place it in a wider context, and aim to address the wider audience across all of Genetics and Neuroscience.
+The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Genetics and Neuroscience.